Chicago and Dallas/Ft. Worth Assault Lawyers

 - Misdemeanor Assault - This is the least severe of the three, but nonetheless a serious crime.
 Third-degree assault takes place when a person knowingly and negligently causes harm to another person by a deadly weapon.
 Other examples include threatening or harassing a police officer.
 This is a Class A misdemeanor that carries a possible sentence of up to 12 months in county jail.
 If the assault is against a police officer, pregnant woman, first responder, or at-risk adult, there is a mandatory minimum sentencing.

 Understanding the ins and outs of the different levels of assault is important, whether you are the victim or the person accused of committing the crime.
-If you find yourself facing assault charges in Illinois or Texas, it is important you retain the services of an experienced criminal defense attorney from Toro Law.
+If you find yourself facing assault charges in Illinois or Texas, it is important you retain the services of an experienced criminal defense attorney from Toro Law Office.
 As a small law firm, we are dedicated to helping every single client who walks through our doors, regardless of the charges they face or their background.
 Fluent in Spanish and English, we understand that each case is unique and will do everything we can to defend you.

 Depending on the circumstances surrounding your case, there is a good chance it will go to civil or criminal court.
 If this is the case, you will need strong representation.
-To learn more about how to pursue an assault case, or if you are facing assault charges and would like to learn more about your options, contact experienced assault defense attorney Moises Briseño and Associates at Toro Law immediately to schedule a consultation to discuss your case.
+To learn more about how to pursue an assault case, or if you are facing assault charges and would like to learn more about your options, contact experienced assault defense attorney Moises Briseño and Associates at Toro Law Office immediately to schedule a consultation to discuss your case.